beaglesecurity/beagle-codeship-script/README.md

 ### Prerequisites

-* Obtain Application Token and User Token from Beagle Dashboard
+* Obtain Application Token and Access Token from Beagle Dashboard
 * Add the Environment variables "ACCESS_TOKEN" and "APPLICATION_TOKEN" to Codeship.